jessepav/libgdx-wiki-old/Admob-in-libgdx.md

  * Specify that the window is fullscreen
  * Call `setContentView()` with a View from the AndroidGraphics object, and some layout parameters

-The last step hooks everything together, and sets up the Activity to use the libgdx view as its main (and only) View.
+The last step hooks everything together, and sets up the Activity to use the libGDX view as its main (and only) View.
 I'm not going to explain what an Android Activity and View is, you can find that information easily enough with a Google search.

 With that background, let's look at what needs to be changed to add AdMob to the application.